Background

 Eumycetoma is a chronic cutaneous and subcutaneous infection caused by various genera of fungi.
 Approximately 40% of mycetomas worldwide are eumycotic as opposed to actinomycotic (ie, caused by bacterial actinomycetes).
 The disease is marked by progressive destruction of soft tissue and nearby anatomic structures.

 Gill, who worked at a dispensary in the southern Indian province of Madura, first recognized mycetomas as a disease entity in 1842.
 Godfrey first documented a case of mycetoma in Madras, India.
-Native peoples of the province of Madura commonly called the disease Madura foot.
-In 1860, Carter, who established the fungal etiology of this disorder, first proposed the term mycetoma.[1]
-In 1872, Carter further proposed the terms melanoid and ochroid in an attempt to classify the disease into 2 varieties on the basis of the black or pale-colored granules (ie, grains, sclerotia) produced by the etiologic agents.[2]
+Native people of the province of Madura commonly called the disease Madura foot.
+In 1860, Carter, who established the fungal etiology of this disorder, first proposed the term mycetoma.
+[1] In 1872, Carter further proposed the terms melanoid and ochroid in an attempt to classify the disease into 2 varieties on the basis of the black or pale-colored granules (ie, grains, sclerotia) produced by the etiologic agents.
+[2]

 Pathophysiology